 (1) When issuing a 650_01, Service Order Request, for RNP or DNP requests, CRs may request priority service where available.
 The TX SET codes indicated in Table 11, TDSP Priority Codes, should be used to indicate priority status on RNP and DNP requests.

-(2) Any service order received by a TDSP with a priority code other than those listed below in Table 11 will be processed as a standard service order, except Oncor who will reject the standard RNP request if the priority code is anything other than 01.
+(2) Any service order received by a TDSP with a priority code other than those listed below in Table 11 will be processed as a standard service order.

 (3) If a CR issues a same day RNP request after issuing a standard RNP request and the standard RNP request has not been completed, the same day request may be rejected as a duplicate request by the TDSP.